 According to a

-Stress management techniques may then help you prevent ADHD symptoms from getting worse on some days.
+Stress management techniques may then help you prevent ADHD symptoms from getting worse.

 Psychotherapist and ADHD expert Terry Matlen, regularly hears from women who worry “because their brains are shutting down.”